danawan0409/ML-Projects-and-Notes-07-27/notes/ciml.md

 - Weighting: give not fraud examples less weight, so that the weight of both will add up to 50-50

 ![alt text](image-22.png)
-Where alpha is how many times the positive class is alpha times as important as the negative calss.
+Where alpha is how many times the positive class is alpha times as important as the negative class.

+Most reference images and notes are not in the textbook yet, which makes parts difficult to understand, so we'll end here.
+This much is enough for CS224 natural language processing with deep learning